-NO TYPED WORK IS EVER ALLOWED IN THIS CLASS: Work must be done "by hand".
+NO TYPED WORK IS EVER ALLOWED IN THIS CLASS: Work must be done "by hand" on blank white copy paper (no lines)

 E) Practice in Class (PC Work)

 In non-online environment students keep a separate Practice Notebook (PN) that gets submitted for grading.
 In the online environment this is not possible but I still call the work "Practice Notebook" work.
 For online classes work will be done on separate white pages and submitted to Canvas.